ubdussamad/Subseeker/README.md

 Backend is a small python script that genrates the video files hash and does a query to the opensubtitles api.

-<b>The Default Environment Must be Python2 or Cpython2 for it to work as the hasing function isn't compatible with python3.</b>
+<b>The Default Environment Must be Python2 or Cpython2 for it to work as, the hasing function isn't compatible with python3.</b>

 If any Subtitle is there related with the video hash , it downloads it automatically and places the subtitle in the same folder as the video.